SAS: Rogue Heroes: Historical accuracy

-At the beginning of each episode, the viewer is informed that the series is "[b]ased on a true story", and that "the events depicted which seem most unbelievable… are mostly true".
+At the beginning of each episode in the first series, the viewer is informed that the series is "Based on a true story", and that "the events depicted which seem most unbelievable… are mostly true".
+In the second series the message was changed to "Inspired by true events...
+But be aware...
+This is NOT a history lesson."

 Unlike the main trio of Stirling, Mayne, and Lewes, the character of Eve Mansour is fictional.
-However, Sofia Boutella, who plays the character, points out how her character's creation is influenced by real-life female spies such as Noor Inayat Khan or Virginia Hall.
+Sofia Boutella notes, however, that her character is influenced by real-life female spies such as Noor Inayat Khan and Virginia Hall.

-As military historian Antony Beevor noted, whilst events surrounding the creation of the SAS "certainly defy belief", it is true that "some liberties with the precise record" were taken – for example, in the scripting of a romantic association between David Stirling and Mansour, the French intelligence agent.
+As military historian Antony Beevor noted, while events surrounding the creation of the SAS "certainly defy belief", it is true that "some liberties with the precise record" were taken – for example, in the scripting of a romantic association between David Stirling and Mansour, the French intelligence agent.
 However, his opinion was that these were "mainly additions, fleshing out characters and context", rather than being significant "distortions" of the facts.

-Billy Foley (writing in The Irish News) was somewhat more critical of the artistic license employed, particularly in the depiction of Paddy Mayne.
+Billy Foley, writing in The Irish News, was somewhat more critical of the artistic license employed, particularly in the depiction of Paddy Mayne.
 Far from being "a brutish, rough man who was looked down on by the aristocracy of his native Newtownards and despised the toff officer class of the British army", Foley pointed out that the ostensibly working class Mayne was in fact born to a landed family, went to grammar school, played rugby for the British & Irish Lions, and studied at Queen's University Belfast before qualifying as a solicitor.
 Historian Damien Lewis also said it was "nonsense" to portray Mayne as a "thug and drunken lout", when he "cared passionately for those men he commanded".